Grega Žemlja: 2010

 For the first time in his career he qualified for the main draw of the Australian Open where he lost in first round against Benjamin Becker.
-He became the first ever Slovenian male player to play in the main draw of Australian Open.

-Žemlja qualified for the 2010 French Open and scored a major upset over the #26 seed Juan Mónaco 7–6(8–6), 3–6, 7–5, 6–3, in his first ever Grand Slam victory.
+He became the first ever Slovenian male player to play in the main draw of Australian Open. Žemlja qualified for the 2010 French Open and scored an upset over the No. 26 seed Juan Mónaco, in his first ever Grand Slam victory.
 He became the first Slovenian male player to win a single match in the Grand Slam tournament.
 He also became the first Slovenian male player to perform in three different Grand Slam tournaments on three different surfaces.

 For the first time in his career he participated in the ATP World Tour 500 series tournament at 2010 Legg Mason Tennis Classic in Washington, D.C. where he lost the second round match against Andy Roddick.
 Together with Slovenia Davis Cup Team he won the 2010 Davis Cup Europe/Africa Zone Group II, ensuring Slovenia to advance to Europe/Africa Zone Group I.

 2011

 For the second consecutive year, he qualified for the main draw of Australian Open where he lost the first round match against Marcos Baghdatis in five sets.
 As a lucky loser, he also qualified for the 2011 Wimbledon Championships.
 He became the first Slovenian male player to win a single match in the main draw of Wimbledon, but lost his second round match against Gaël Monfils.

 2012

-He played at 2012 Qatar Open in Doha and lost 2–6, 3–6 against Roger Federer in second round.
+He played at 2012 Qatar Open in Doha and lost in straight sets against Roger Federer in second round.
 He received a wild card to participate in the 2012 Wimbledon Championships, where he lost the second round match against Fernando Verdasco.

-On August 6, 2012, he entered the top 100 of the ATP rankings.
+On 6 August 2012, he entered the top 100 of the ATP rankings.
 For the first time in his career he qualified for the main draw of the US Open.
 Beating Ricardo Mello and Cedrik-Marcel Stebe in first two rounds, he became the first Slovenian male player ever to reach the third round of the Grand Slam tournament.
 In the third round he lost against Janko Tipsarević.

-At 2012 Erste Bank Open tournament in Vienna, Austria, he reached his and Slovenian first male historic ATP Final, where he lost 5–7, 3–6 to Juan Martín del Potro.
+At 2012 Erste Bank Open tournament in Vienna, Austria, he reached his and Slovenian first male historic ATP Final, where he lost to Juan Martín del Potro.
 With that result he became the first Slovenian male tennis player to reach TOP 50 on ATP rankings.